 For one thing, they’re heavy.
-This means three things: they’re made to be durable, they’re engineered to be easy to use, and they’re expensive to ship.
+This means three things: They’re made to be durable, they’re engineered to be easy to use, and they’re expensive to ship.
 While dumbbells look simple sitting on the floor, it costs a pretty penny to get all that weight from the factory to your at-home gym.

 How much does a good dumbbell set cost?

 According to our list, a great set of dumbbells can run anywhere from $90 to well over $1,000.
-Some are basic while some have all the bells and whistles you could want from a set of dumbbells, but what they all have in common is the ability to help you achieve results.
+Some are basic, while some have all the bells and whistles you could want from a set of dumbbells, but what they all have in common is the ability to help you achieve results.
 It all comes down to how much you’re willing to spend.

 Are adjustable dumbbells worth the price?

-While adjustable dumbbells tend to be more expensive than the fixed variety, consider that you get more versatility with the adjustables.
+While adjustable dumbbells tend to be more expensive than the fixed variety, consider that you get more versatility with the adjustable.
 Plus, by being able to increase or decrease weights according to your changing needs without having to invest in a new set of dumbbells, the cost may even balance out over time.

 What are the benefits of using dumbbells?